agiliumtrade-ai/metastats-javascript-sdk/development.md

 7. Verify examples are in working condition
 8. Create git tag and push it to master
-9. Copy examples to public repository rm -rf ../metaapi-metastats-javascript-sdk-examples/examples && cp -r examples ../metaapi-metastats-javascript-sdk-examples && cp .gitignore ../metaapi-metastats-javascript-sdk-examples && cp .npmignore ../metaapi-metastats-javascript-sdk-examples && cp LICENSE ../metaapi-metastats-javascript-sdk-examples && cp readme.md ../metaapi-metastats-javascript-sdk-examples
+9. Copy examples to public repository rm -rf ../metaapi-metastats-javascript-sdk-examples/docs && if [ -d docs ]; then cp -r docs ../metaapi-metastats-javascript-sdk-examples; fi && rm -rf ../metaapi-metastats-javascript-sdk-examples/examples &&
+   if [ -d examples ]; then cp -r examples ../metaapi-metastats-javascript-sdk-examples; fi && if [ -f .gitignore ]; then cp .gitignore ../metaapi-metastats-javascript-sdk-examples; fi && if [ -f .npmignore ]; then cp .npmignore ../metaapi-metastats-javascript-sdk-examples; fi && if [ -f MANIFEST.in ]; then cp MANIFEST.in ../metaapi-metastats-javascript-sdk-examples; fi &&
+   if [ -f LICENSE ]; then cp LICENSE ../metaapi-metastats-javascript-sdk-examples; fi && if [ -f readme.md ]; then cp readme.md ../metaapi-metastats-javascript-sdk-examples; fi &&
+   if [ -f README.rst ]; then cp README.rst ../metaapi-metastats-javascript-sdk-examples; fi &&
+   if [ -f changelog.md ]; then cp changelog.md ../metaapi-metastats-javascript-sdk-examples; fi
 10. Tag examples repository and push to main